ProboCI/probo-docs/docs/about.md

  - Difficulty deploying a subset of the work which was already merged.
  - The testing environment becomes 'junked up' from testing.
 You need to re-sync it from the production database but also don't want to lose the testing content you need for review.

 Probo spins up a new environment when you create a pull request - before you merge your code.
 This makes it easy to preview and test work.
-We've found this workflow to be a massive improvement for quality and efficiency
+We've found this workflow to be a massive improvement for quality and efficiency.

 ### Probo.CI for Automated QA